lockbook/lockbook/docs/design-tech/sharing.md

 * `FileAlreadySharedWithThatUser`

 ### Get Pending Shares
-A pending share is a file which is shared with a user but the user doesn't have any links to the file. `get_pending_shares` returns the metadata for all such files.
+A pending share is a file which is shared with a user, but the user doesn't have any links to the file. `get_pending_shares` returns the metadata for all such files.
 It accepts no arguments.